datene/chicken/README.md

 - [ ] Change flash messages to $blue
 - [ ] show_challenge javascript submit logged_hours 'save' should close whoop container create.js.erb or refresh the page
 - [ ] investigate ugly white bars between challenge_show and whoop add_logged_times thingy
-- [ ] If you do not enter correct information in edit_challenge it reloads the page without the proper background color, why?
 - [ ] Reverse order of challenges shown on dashboard to latest first (instead of oldest first)

 TO DO MISC